Embrace Your Wild Side at One of Pennsylvania’s Many Epic Zoos

 Get ready to take a trip around the world with a visit to the Pittsburgh Zoo and PPG Aquarium.
 Venture to The Islands for an eye-to-eye view of siamangs, Visayan warty pigs, Philippine crocodiles, and clouded leopards, then travel to a Jungle Odyssey to gaze at fossas, capybaras, ocelots, giant anteaters, and a pygmy hippo.
 See polar bears, sea otters, and sand tiger sharks at Water’s Edge, and a veritable host of underwater creatures at the aquarium.

-Bonus: ZooHop to Spring, March 30, to spy the zoo’s animals search for treat-filled enrichment eggs hidden in their habitats, while kids have their own egg hunt in Kids Kingdom.
+Bonus: ZooHop to Spring, April 19th from 10am - 1pm, to spy the zoo’s animals search for treat-filled enrichment eggs hidden in their habitats, while kids have their own egg hunt in Kids Kingdom.

 Elmwood Park Zoo